Bite into these crispy Tofu Ricotta Stuffed Breadsticks and you'll find a soft center with a creamy tofu ricotta filling.

 - Maple Chipotle Cashews

-Serve these stuffed breadsticks with a Greek Salad with Tofu Feta or a Garden Salad with Herbed Croutons and Vegan Ranch Dressing.
-If you want a full blown Italian meal, serve them with Spaghetti with Vegan Meatballs.
+Serve these stuffed breadsticks with a Greek Salad with Tofu Feta or a garden salad with Herbed Croutons and Vegan Ranch Dressing.

 *Don't forget to come back and leave your feedback and star rating.

 Affiliate links below.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 I used Pamela's pizza mix to make the breadsticks.
 If you're vegan and gluten free like me, you're going to want to check it out.
 It's got a wonderful yeasty flavor.

 Tofu Ricotta Stuffed Breadsticks